15 Moral Values You Must Teach Your Kids

 3. Reward Good Behaviour

-Come up with a system, where you reward your child for using these values in his/her life.
+Come up with each day you reward your child for using the daily in their life.
 Praise and rewards are positive reinforcement that works incredibly well in shaping children.

 Also Read: Ways to Teach Children Good Manners